silverstripe/silverstripe-realme/docs/en/configuration.md

 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength                 | Requires a username, password, and a moderate-security second factor of authentication (Google Auth, SMS token, RSA token). |
 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength::OTP:Mobile:SMS | Not recommended.
 Requires a username, password, and specifically requires the use of an SMS token.                          |
 | urn:nzl:govt:ict:stds:authn:deployment:GLS:SAML:2.0:ac:classes:ModStrength::OTP:Token:SID  | Not recommended.
 Requires a username, password, and specifically requires the use of an RSA token.                          |

+If you are wanting to test SMS tokens on the ITE environment, further documentation is available on the RealMe Shared Workspace.

 ### UAT and production environments

 The SAML signing and mutual security certificates must be purchased by the agency.
 More information on SSL certificates can be found in the [SSL Certificates](ssl-certs.md) documentation.